Professional Hairstyles Men: That Actually Work

 Side Part’s the MVP (No Matter the Job)

 If there’s one cut that’s been reliable since forever, it’s the side part.
-Doesn’t matter if you’ve got thick hair, thin hair, a receding hairline—this one holds up.
-Keep the part soft (no razored hard lines), and don’t drown it in shiny gel like it’s 2003.
+Doesn’t matter if you’ve got thick hair, thin hair, a receding hairline, this one holds up.
+Keep the part soft, and don’t drown it in shiny gel like it’s 2003.

 Light product, gentle combing, done.
 Looks like you tried a little without trying too much.
 Kind of the whole point.